 Be relevant to your brand identity and positioning

-You choice of whether to use swearing in advertising at all, and if so, how often and when can often come down to the brand identity you define.
+You choice of whether to use swearing in advertising at all, and if so, how often and when can often come down to your brand identity.

 Brands that actively choose to push boundaries and be challenging can apply that to their use of swear words in advertising.

-If you are a brand that has defined it’s personalty as rebelllious, challenging or a bit of a maverick, then you are almost obliged to use swearing in advertising.
+If you are a brand that has defined its personalty as rebellious, challenging or a bit of a maverick, then you are almost obliged to use swearing in advertising.

 No-one would bat too much of an eye if Harley-Davidson uses swearing in advertising.
 But it would feel very odd from BMW.

-Alcohol brands, especially those tied in to on-trade occasions, let’s say tequila brands for example, could get away with using swearing in advertising in the venue.
+Alcohol brands, especially those tied in to on-trade occasions, let’s say tequila brands for example, can get away with using swearing in advertising in the venue.
 But soft drink brands, probably not.